Dr Kafeel Khan cleared of NSA charges, Allahabad High Court calls extension of detention illegal

 The High Court also found prima facie that Khan’s speech at the Aligarh Muslim University in December did not reveal any effort to promote hatred or violence.

 The Allahabad High Court on Tuesday revoked the charges under the National Security Act against Gorakhpur doctor Kafeel Khan, and asked the state government to release him immediately, reported Live Law.
-Khan has been in custody since January 29 for allegedly making inflammatory remarks during a protest against the Citizenship Amendment Act at the Aligarh Muslim University in December.
+Khan has been in custody since January 29 for making allegedly inflammatory remarks during a protest against the Citizenship Amendment Act at the Aligarh Muslim University in December.

-The order came after the doctor’s mother, Nuzhat Parween, filed a habeas corpus plea, alleging that her son was detained illegally.
+The order came after the doctor’s mother, Nuzhat Parween, filed a habeas corpus plea, saying her son was detained illegally.
 The division bench of Chief Justice Govind Mathur and Justice Saumitra Dayal Singh passed the order.

 The first information report, filed on December 13, said that Khan had attempted to vitiate the peaceful ambiance at the university and disturb communal harmony.